Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 `oneflow.global_function` decorator accept two parameters, there are `type` and `function_config`.

 - The parameter `type` accept a string, which can only set as `train` or `predict`.
 When we define a training model, we set it as `train`.
-We set is as `predict` when we define a testing or inferential model.
+We set is as `predict` when we define a model for testing or inferencing.
 - The parameter `function_config` accept a object which is constructed by `oneflow.function_config()`.
 In `function_config` object, we can use it's method or attribute to config.
 As the following code.

 ```python